wildish/BettaFish/static/Partial README for PDF Exporting/README-EN.md

-> ⚠️ **Note**: If you need to use the PDF export function, please install system dependencies following the steps below.
+>  **Note**: If you need to use the PDF export function, please install system dependencies following the steps below.
 If you don't need PDF export, you can skip this step, and other system functions will not be affected.

 <details>
-<summary><b>🪟 Windows Installation Steps</b></summary>
+<summary><b> Windows Installation Steps</b></summary>

 ```powershell
 # 1. Download and install GTK3 Runtime (execute on host machine)